TobikoData/sqlmesh/docs/guides/observer.md

 1. Automatically [notifying users](./notifications.md) if a problem occurs
 2. Capturing, storing, and displaying historical measures to reveal when a problem occurred
 3. Enabling easy navigation from aggregated to granular information about pipeline components to identify the problem source
-4. Centralizing error information from multiple sources to access the information necessary to debug the problem
+4. Centralizing error information from multiple sources to debug the problem

 ## Measures